 The AVID curriculum, based on rigorous standards, is driven by the Writing, Inquiry, Collaboration, Organization and Reading ("WICOR") method.
 AVID curriculum is used in AVID elective courses and in content-area courses (English language arts, math, science, and social studies) in AVID schools.
-Our teachers use AVID strategies in all of their instructional practices. s.
-Our scholars in 7th-12th grade may enroll in the AVID elective courses.
+Our teachers use AVID strategies in all of their instructional practices and encourage learning coaches to put these strategies into practice at home.